 Download the lesson plan on Facebook and Social Media here:

 This lesson plan is designed for upper-intermediate students and introduces new vocabulary related to fears and phobias.
 You should prompt students to talk about what scares them using the questions and vocabulary provided.

 Download the lesson plan on Fears and Phobias here:

 Working Remotely and Online

-This lesson plan on working remote and online was designed for upper-intermediate students and is extra-relevant to our world today!
-It features new vocabulary and reading exercises that put the vocabulary in context.
-Prompt students to discuss and debate using the pictures, questions, and vocabulary provided.
+This lesson plan was designed for upper-intermediate students, and it is especially relevant to our world today.
+It features new vocabulary and reading exercises that put the vocabulary into a clear context.
+You can prompt students to discuss and debate using the pictures, questions and vocabulary provided.